7 Tips on How to Improve Your Accent in a Foreign Langauge

 You can sound exactly like a native speaker.

 Of course, an accent isn’t the end-all, be-all of foreign language learning.
+You can be understood and respected while still having an accent.

 But there’s nothing cooler than speaking with the tone, rhythm and pronunciation of a legit native speaker.